-From sights to sounds and smells, even emotions, including little details about people, places and events can add real colour to your writing – resulting in a more literary style and a more human blog.
+From sights to sounds and smells, even emotions, including little details about people, places and events can add real colour to your writing – helping your reader feel like they are there with you.

-Don’t be afraid to get creative with your sensory descriptions, either.
+Don’t be afraid to get creative with your sensory descriptions.
 A blog is about your own personal experience, and only you know how it felt to be in that moment.

-- During the 2018 Ebola outbreak in the Democratic Republic of Congo, Luis, a Spanish nurse and Ebola veteran, wrote a series of powerful blogs from the frontline of the epidemic.
+- During the Ebola outbreak in the Democratic Republic of Congo, Luis, a Spanish nurse and Ebola veteran, wrote a series of powerful blogs from the frontline of the epidemic.
 He used lots of personal and sensory detail to help paint a picture of his time there.